10 Project Management Goals to Improve Performance

 5. Manage Stakeholder’s Expectations

 Stakeholders are the support system of your project and organization and are directly impacted by the project’s success, which is why it is extremely important for project managers to ensure that their expectations are met (and even better if exceeded).
-It is one of the trickiest parts of the project management processes and so it’s crucial to have a goal that focuses on achieving that.
+That is especially true for startups.
+It is one of the trickiest parts of the project management process and so it’s crucial to have a goal that focuses on achieving that.

 Your stakeholders may not end up liking the outcome, but at a minimum, you should call for a special meeting to discuss details if any specific questions arise, report the project’s progress frequently, and produce value regularly.

 Everyone knows that projects are given limited resources to work with – budget, time, people, etc., and project managers’ job is to deliver these projects with these limited resources.
 The goal here is to find the best way to optimally utilize the resources that you’ve been able to secure for your project.

 This is more than a project management goal, it is also a test of your skill to make the most of your available time, provided budget, and a number of people.

 7. Improve the Effectiveness of Team Meetings

 Do you want to make your team meetings more effective?
 If yes, then this should be one of your top priorities.
 Before you set a SMART goal for this, however, you need to define why the team meetings that you currently hold are ineffective?
 What do you think could be improved so they become more effective?
 Maybe you can reduce your weekly team meetings or present a clear meeting agenda.